OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 |-------------|---------------|
 | All storage | $0.0025 per 1,000 objects |

-For requests we have the same price of standard tier.
+For requests, we have the same price as the standard tier.

 | Requests | Price |
 |-------------|---------------|